-Intercropped cowpea declined in number of leaves and branches per plant (Table1) than sole crop except for, the number of leaves in 2005 and the number of branches in 2006 for 20 000, this is likely due to competition between component species for growth factors and spacing, since interspecific competition do not exist in sole cropping systems.
+Intercropped cowpea declined in number of leaves and branches per plant (Table1) than sole crop except for, the number of leaves in 2005 and the number of branches in 2006 for 20 000, this is likely due to competition between component species for growth factors and spacing, since inter-specific competition do not exist in sole cropping systems.
 Intercropped cowpea and maize was significantly affected the number of leaves and branches produced by cowpea.
 Ife brown cowpea variety was much reduced in leaves and branches than Kano white.
 This could have resulted from the erect growth habit of Ife brown.
-[25]Explained this suppression of branches to have resulted from the lack of adequate light, which happen when crop intercrop.
+[25] Explained this suppression of branches to have resulted from the lack of adequate light, which happen when crop are intercrop.
 Intercropped Ife brown cowpea with maize population density of 10,000 plants/ha first reached 50 % flowering.
 (Table1).
 Good lighting enhance early flowering for cowpea.
-Grains per pod declined in intercropping than sole
+Grains per pod in Ife brown in 2006 declined than Kano white intercropped and sole cropping in both year (Table 2).
+This could be as a result of proper development of source in sole crop to support the sink compare to inadequate source development for intercropping.
+The intercropped of cowpea and maize were significant in number of grains/pod, number of pods/plant and yield.
+In both years Ife brown produce less pod compared to Kano white, this was as a result of the differences in the varieties (Table 2).